Spanish Doctorate

 Students who have completed their qualifying exams are not required by the Office of Graduate Studies to enroll during summer session.
 Doctoral students should consult with their advisors and departmental graduate staff to determine whether any other policies require them to enroll during the summer.

-Prior to beginning work on the dissertation, students are asked to consult carefully the ‘Guidelines for Dissertations’ appended to this document (see Graduate Student Handbook Appendix A, page 56 (.pdf)).
+Prior to beginning work on the dissertation, students are asked to consult carefully the ‘Guidelines for Dissertations’ appended to this document (see Graduate Student Handbook Appendix A (.pdf)).

 Dissertation Committee